 Vacations usually are all about eating, shopping and sight-seeing but why not visit a beautiful spiritual destination?
-Combining a travelling experience with a spirituality is a journey that’s unexplainable.
-Visiting spiritual destinations can be helpful in understating their importance and the vast culture behind the sacred areas, it’s type of learning one doesn’t come by often.
+Also, combining a travelling experience with spirituality is a journey that’s unexplainable.
+Visiting spiritual destinations can be helpful in understanding their importance and the vast culture behind the sacred areas, it’s a type of learning that doesn’t come too often.

 This Buddhist kingdom should be on the top of any spiritual travel bucket-list!
 Bhutan is a spiritual treat for visitors.
-The Tigers Nest Monastery (Taktsang Lhakhang) is the most popular site to visit as this was said to be the place where Buddhism was brought into Bhutan so long ago.
+The Tigers Nest Monastery (Taktsang Lhakhang) is the most popular site to visit as this was said to be the place where Buddhism was brought into Bhutan.

-Another reason to love Bhutan are its culture and traditions tis based on Buddhist values, they even have a unique development philosophy – Gross National Happiness which focuses on the well-being of its people.
+Another reason to love Bhutan is, its culture and traditions are based on Buddhist values, they even have a unique development philosophy – Gross National Happiness which focuses on the well-being of its people.